jennybc/2014-01-27-miami/README.md

 Instructors

-  * Jenny Bryan, lead instructor for whole bootcamp, instructor for an R room
+  * Jenny Bryan
-  * Victor Ng, Python
+  * Victor Ng
-  * Carlos Anderson, R, can be instructor, needs to see intermediate content to decide which room best
-  * Jonah Duckles, R or Python, probably helper, probably zero-entry room
-  * Bernhard Konrad, Python and R (but basic probably better fit than intermediate)
+  * Carlos Anderson
+  * Jonah Duckles
+  * Bernhard Konrad
-  * Justin Ely, Python (also can do git/shell/testing)
+  * Justin Ely

-Roles (tentative)
+Roles re: rooms (tentative)

   * Python room: Justin and Victor
+  * R room (zero entry, if split): Jonah (lead) and Carlos (helper but lead some or all day 2)
-  * R room: Jenny (lead day 1) and Bernhard (lead some or all day 2)
+  * R room (intermediate, if split: Jenny (lead day 1) and Bernhard (helper but lead some or all day 2)

+Roles re: domains (tentative)

+  * Jenny Bryan, lead instructor for whole bootcamp, R lead 1 of 2
+  * Jonah?, R lead 2 of 2
+  * Justin or Victor?, Python lead
-  * R room: Jonah and Carlos
+  * Version control, Jonah or Carlos?
+  * ???
+Repo / website / workflow Czar
+  * ???
+Lead on shell or make/pipelines or testing or ???

 Schedule (still under development)